-- Primary Contractors confirms the amount of Reinvestment Funds available with OMHSAS.
-Written confirmation should be received, in order to meet the above timeframes, by the middle of the (8th) month after the end of the Agreement year, in order to meet the above timeframes.
-Confirmation of funds available should occur before the draft reinvestment plan is submitted.
-It is understood that the amount of reinvestment money available is subject to change based on future reconciliation. - 2.
+- 1. Primary Contractors confirm the amount of Reinvestment Funds available with OMHSAS.
+Written confirmation should be received, by the middle of the (8th) month after the end of the Agreement year, in order to meet the above timeframes.
+Once the available funds are confirmed, then the draft reinvestment plans may be submitted.
+The amount of reinvestment money available is subject to change based on future reconciliation. - 2.
 For reinvestment purposes only, adjustments made to prior year available funds two (2) years after submission of the Agreement audit will be applied to the most recent audited Agreement year. - 3.
-When the County is the Primary Contractor, funds that would otherwise be available for reinvestment, but are being proposed for Risk and Contingency, must be identified by the County and approved by OMHSAS.
-The County must submit a written request to OMHSAS for approval of Risk and Contingency Funds stating the rationale for the request prior to its letter confirming the amount of reinvestment available.
-A written request for approval to use Risk and Contingency Funds for reinvestment purposes must be submitted to OMHSAS and approved prior to the submission of a reinvestment plan. - 4.
 A reinvestment plan must be submitted for approval within twelve (12) months of the time additional funds are identified for reinvestment.